Teaching Portfolio

 Teaching Scholars

-The Center for Learning and Innovation in Medical Education (CLIME) Teaching Scholars Program at the University of Washington School of Medicine is a 10 month professional development program for educators in the health professions who have a passion for teaching and a desire to become academic leaders.
+The Center for Learning and Innovation in Medical Education (CLIME) Teaching Scholars Program at the University of Washington School of Medicine is a 10-month professional development program for educators in the health professions who have a passion for teaching and a desire to become academic leaders.
 The program is led by Adelaide McClintock, MD.

 The Teaching Scholars Program Mission is to prepare University of Washington health sciences faculty to serve as leaders in health professions education.
 The Program values and supports the ongoing professional and educational development of scholars.